tianyang-li/de-novo-rna-seq-quant-1/README.md

 In order to build this tool, the latest stable release of [Cython](http://cython.org/) is required.

+Utilities from [https://github.com/tianyang-li/misc-bioinfo-0](https://github.com/tianyang-li/misc-bioinfo-0) are used for data preprocessing.

 ***

 For more information, you can contact me at [ty@li-tianyang.com](mailto:ty@li-tianyang.com).